AdamLaV/CPPLab_1/README.md

            (both as doubles).
 Print the length of the hypotenuse of the triangle.
 #####	Int Range ➗
 [Code here](https://github.com/francisknight/CPP-Tidbits/blob/master/Int%20Range/main.cpp)

+         Read in a decimal value.
+Print out the two integers it is between
 #####	Log Switcher
 [Code here](https://github.com/francisknight/CPP-Tidbits/tree/master/Log%20Switcher)